Laci1953/Cowgol_on_CP_M/GAMES/KnightsTour/readme.txt

  until succesfuly completing one!

 To compile:
->cowgol -o -lcowgol misc.coo string.coo knight.cow
+D>cowgol -o -lcowgol misc.coo string.coo knight.cow

 It works on any VT100 compatible terminal.